11Jagan/Personal-Portfolio/README.md

 pnpm dev
 ```

-If you are deploying this application, you will need to implement a proper persistent storage solution (e.g., a cloud database like MongoDB Atlas, Firebase Firestore, etc.) for the contact form messages.
-The current local file storage will not work reliably in most hosting environments.
+If you are deploying this application, ensure your EmailJS account and templates are correctly configured for the production environment.

 ## Troubleshooting

 ### Contact Form Submissions

--   **Messages Location:** Messages submitted through the contact form are saved to a file named `messages.json` inside a `data` directory in the root of your project (i.e., `data/messages.json`).
+-   **EmailJS Configuration:**
--   **Server Errors:**
+    -   Ensure `NEXT_PUBLIC_EMAILJS_SERVICE_ID`, `NEXT_PUBLIC_EMAILJS_TEMPLATE_ID`, and `NEXT_PUBLIC_EMAILJS_USER_ID` are correctly set in your `.env.local` file and that you've restarted your development server.
-    -   If the contact form shows an error like "Failed to save message locally," check the terminal where your Next.js development server (`npm run dev`) is running.
+    -   Verify your EmailJS service and template are set up correctly in your EmailJS dashboard.
+Check that the template variables match what `ContactSection.tsx` sends.
-    -   Look for error messages related to file system operations (e.g., permissions issues, problems creating the `data` directory or `messages.json` file).
+    -   Check your EmailJS account dashboard for any errors or usage limits.
-    -   Ensure your project has write permissions in its root directory so it can create the `data` folder and `messages.json` file.
+-   **Console Errors:** Open your browser's developer console (usually F12) and check for any error messages when you submit the form.
 -   **Toast Notifications:**
     -   The website provides toast notifications upon form submission (e.g., "Message Sent!", "Submission Error").
 These give clues about the outcome.

 ### Mailto Links (Direct Contact Methods)

 The "Contact Details" card and the footer still contain direct `mailto:` links (e.g., for the email icon).
-These will open the visitor's default email application and are independent of the main contact form's local file storage.
+These will open the visitor's default email application and are independent of the EmailJS contact form.